georgiacarr123/McrDig/day_three/cruise_ships/lesson1_page3.md

 6. Run your tests again.
 You should now have one error: `TypeError: weather.isStormy is not a function`.
 Add the `isStormy` method to your `Weather` prototype (leave it empty!).

 7. Run your tests again.
-Your error should now read: `Expected undefined to be truthy.`.
+Your error should now read: `Expected undefined to be true.`.
 Jasmine is now telling us our method is returning `undefined`.
 We want it to return a Boolean of `true` or `false`.
 Inside the `isStormy` method, add conditional logic that will return `true` if `Math.random()` is less than 0.5 or `false` otherwise:

 ```js
   isStormy: function () {